stinkymonkeyph/singapura/README.md

 > <br>

 ## made for fun, made to learn, hell yeah
 Been using php frameworks lately and hell yeah, it's too mainstream.
-How about ? making our own and making our way learning the shit out of these frameworks
+How about ? making our own and learning the shit out of these frameworks

+# Propositum

+Develop a micro php fucking web framework, that doesn't come with unecessary packages

+# Cliche

+Reinventing the wheel !

+# Road-Map

+1. Routing
+2. View
+3. Database Handler

 # Project tree